Article

 Our analyst team referenced natural disasters, influenced in some cases by climate change as a key aspect of the risk outlook.
 The report spoke to the increasing impacts of natural hazards in otherwise low risk environments.
 Though the analysis highlighted wildfires as a key hazard, it did not speak to growing concerns surrounding wildfires in and around urban settings – particularly the wildland-urban-interface – a phenomenon illustrated in the January 2025 fires in the Los Angeles area.
 The 7.7 magnitude earthquake that struck Myanmar, Thailand and other countries in the region in late March is another crisis that, by its nature, fell outside the scope of our forecast.

 I feel that the first half of 2025 has proven our warning about the fragmented and volatile nature of the geopolitical landscape to be highly accurate.
 Two months ago, for the first time in history, two nuclear powers engaged in what could be described as conventional military conflict.
-Furthermore, we have seen — and will likely continue to see — a trend of overlapping, cascading, and in some ways interrelated conflicts across multiple theatres.
+Furthermore, we have seen — and will likely continue to see — a trend of overlapping, cascading, and in some ways interrelated conflicts across multiple theaters.
 Hot or simmering conflicts in Ukraine, the Middle East, and between India and Pakistan hold considerable potential for further escalation, with implications for the security environments of distant regions.
 This is a trend that is likely to persist through the final months of the year.

 Another key area to monitor over the next six months is the extent to which the United States’ adoption of a more unilateral and interest-driven foreign policy reshapes the geopolitical order.
 Perceptions of US disengagement may embolden both state and non-state actors to test boundaries — escalating grey zone activities.